Sometimes it’s hard to focus on study. Your productivity and ability to concentrate will be improved if you get into good study habits.

 You may be doing too much reading because you don’t want to miss key ideas or you don’t feel ready to start writing.

 If you’ve understood the question reasonably well, it’s very unlikely you’ll miss a key idea.
 Normally two or three relevant readings will be enough to become aware of the main issues.
+From there, you can supplement your main ideas with other readings.
+By skim reading a text first, you can gauge whether an article will be 'highly relevant', 'moderately relevant' or 'slightly relevant' to your purposes.

 There is often a temptation to create the perfect plan before you start writing.
 While it’s a good idea to know where you’re going before you start, it’s not necessary to include every detail in your plan.
 Flexibility is part of the writing process.